 From Traditional to Inclusive Mentoring

-In MOTM, inclusive mentoring means shifting from a one-directional relationship to a shared journey.
-Mentors act as allies, mentees as active actors in their development, and coordinators as enablers who make inclusion possible through structure, support, and sport club partnerships.
-Sport and physical activity are not extras — they are core tools for building trust, inclusion, and sustainable participation.
+In MOTM, inclusive mentoring means moving from a mainly mentor-led model toward a shared journey.
+Mentors act as allies, mentees as active participants in their development, and coordinators as enablers who create inclusive structures and sport club pathways.
+Sport and physical activity are not extras — they are practical tools for trust-building, inclusion, and sustained participation.

-Collaborative and based on mutual learning; power imbalances reduced through shared activities.
+Collaborative and based on mutual learning; power is more shared through dialogue and activity.

-Differences are acknowledged; mentors adapt style and activities; coordinators provide sensitivity tools.
+Differences are actively considered; mentors adapt style and activities, with coordinator support.

-Active participant and co-creator; expresses goals and makes choices.
+Active participant and co-creator; expresses goals, preferences, and pace.

 🪞 Reflection